7 Nursing Skills Needed to Advance Your Nursing Career

-"Keep yourself up to date on the most current evidence-based practice, healthcare industry standards, local and federal policy and statistics regarding your focus area," Shaffer says.
-"If you are able to cite facts and understand the landscape of the healthcare industry and current research, you will naturally be a resource for others."
+"Keep yourself up to date on the most current evidence-based practice, healthcare industry standards, local and federal policy, and statistics regarding your focus area," Shaffer says.
+"If you can cite facts and understand the landscape of the healthcare industry and current research, you will naturally be a resource for others."

 5. Leadership Qualities

-One of the often-overlooked nursing skills needed for career advancement is leadership abilities.
-Leadership qualities are beneficial to your ability to direct patients and establish professional authority and are often required once your nursing career reaches a management level and you're faced with directing a team of nurses.
+One of the often overlooked nursing skills needed for career advancement is leadership abilities.
+Leadership qualities are beneficial to your ability to direct patients and establish professional authority.
+They are often required once your nursing career reaches a management level, and you're faced with directing a team of nurses.